 If the second piece is deemed stylistically inappropriate for audition to a jazz programme or the presentation of the parts is too poor to prepare a performance in the allotted time, then the candidate will be advised to perform another piece from the list above.

 After the audition there will be an informal interview.
 The panel will be interested to hear the candidate talk about their knowledge of the music, their artistic influences, what inspires them to be a jazz musician and to discuss their career objectives.

 This is also an opportunity for the candidate to ask the panel any questions about the jazz department and what life will be like as a jazz musician in Birmingham.

 - Pianists, bass players and drummers will audition by taking the place of their respective instrument in the rhythm trio.
 Guitarists replace the piano forming a trio of guitar, bass and drums.

 - Drummers do not have to provide their own instrument but can bring their own cymbals and snare if they so wish.
 A drum kit is also provided for the rehearsal prior to the audition.
 In order to demonstrate a basic level of harmonic literacy, drum applicants are required to present some prepared work at the piano keyboard.
 The panel are not expecting piano skills to any performance level but need to know that the applicant can find satisfactory voicings for common chords in jazz language.
 Therefore drummers are asked to choose one of the pieces from the list above and play through the chord progression at the piano.
-Because of this extra requirement, drummers and vocalists do not have to prepare a transcription.
+Because of this extra requirement, drummers do not have to prepare a transcription.

 - Basic amplification will be provided for bass players and guitarists.